R1NC/AND-ScrollViewX/README.md

 Introduction
 ==========
-A extension of the origin `ScrollView`.
+An extension of the origin `ScrollView`.
 Features
 ==========
 * <code>setOnScrollListener()</code>;